arpitkumar1412/Apache-server/README.md

 # Apache-server
+To run the server, use gcc main.c.
+Then, use ./a.out <MinSpareServer> <MaxSpareServer> <MaxClient> <MaxRequestPerClient>.
+There description can be found below or in describe.pdf

+#Design
 1. Parent process starts up the server and creates a process pool with each child calling accept() call.

 2. Server should be self-regulated as per the incoming traffic.
 Parent should regulate the process pool according to the parameters specified: MinSpareServers, MaxSpareServers.
 These parameters are specified as command line arguments to the server.